UMD-Mehdiyev/MonkeyClip/README.md

 ### Setup:

-- run `https://github.com/UMD-Mehdiyev/MonkeyClip.git` to copy down the project
+- run `git clone https://github.com/UMD-Mehdiyev/MonkeyClip.git` to copy down the project

 - navigate into the directory